clacrisostomo/clacrisostomo/README.md

 <h3> About me</h3>

-- 👩‍🚀 I’m currently studying Software Engineering as a Cadet at [42 Sâo Paulo](https://www.42sp.org.br/)
+- 👩‍🚀 I’m currently studying Software Engineering as a Cadet at [42 São Paulo](https://www.42sp.org.br/)
 - 👩‍💻 Currently working as a Software Engineer at [42 São Paulo](https://www.42sp.org.br)
 - 📖 Freelance translator EN PT
 - 🎬 Interested in films and series